 Compass Cabaret ’55 is a documentary about the birth of modern improvisation, tracing its roots all the way back to 1955 and beyond.

 The Compass Theater was founded by David Shepherd and Paul Sills in 1955.
-The University of Chicago did not have a theater department at the time, and Sills was training actors in an improvisational style developed by his mother, Viola Spolin who created a slew improvisational games during the Great Depression, while working with poor children in Chicago.
-Shepherd, originally from Manhattan, felt the theater there was expensive, atrophied and inaccessible.
+The University of Chicago did not have a theater department at the time, and Sills was training actors in an improvisational style developed by his mother, Viola Spolin who created a slew of improvisational games during the Great Depression while working with poor children in Chicago.
+Shepherd, originally from Manhattan, felt the theater there was expensive, atrophied, and inaccessible.
 He had moved to Chicago in the 1950s with the goal of bringing theater to the common man.
 “Theater in New York was very

 effete and based on three-act plays and based on verbiage and there was not much action,” he said.
 “This would not be of interest to people in the street.
 I was interested in popular theater.
 I wanted to create a theater that would drag people off the street and seat them not in rows but at tables and give them something to drink, which was unheard of in [American] theater.”